vulcainjs/vulcainjs.github.io/docs/articles/users.md

 ```

 !!!info
-    For this first request, we have used admin/admin as authentified user.
+    For this first request, we have used admin/admin as the authentified user.
 This is the default user with all admin rights if **NO** user exists in the database.

-    As soon as you create an user, this admin/admin authentication stops to be valid (but you can create a new one with the same name).
+    As soon as you create an user, this admin/admin authentication is no longer valid (but you can create a new one with the same name).

-We can now test authentication and authorization by trying the following requests:
+We can now test authentication and authorization with the following requests:

 ```sh
 curl http://localhost:8080/api/user.all -I